If you’ll soon be bringing home your new puppy, or you’ve recently decided you’d like to extend your family by four small paws, congratulations!

 Wilsons Raw Frozen is minced - a similar consistency to burgers or meatballs.
 It contains meat, offal and bone, and we also have a premium range which includes vegetables for added nutrition.

 As our raw food contains bone, we recommend not giving to small puppies or small breed puppies to avoid choking on larger pieces of bone.
+Some larger pieces of bone may remain due to the high quality cuts that we use when crafting our raw recipes.

 As with all raw food, ensure you treat it as you would when using raw meat and clean up bowls and utensils after use.